shitcoinswap/.github/profile/README.md

 # Welcome to Shitcoin Swap

-The brokerage platform by shitcoiners, for shitcoiners.
+The brokerage platform developed by shitcoiners, for shitcoiners.
 Open source.
 Poop-branded.
 The financial future never looked shittier.